Initials CX

 However, the tide is turning, presenting an opportunity for B2B marketers to draw inspiration from their consumer-focused counterparts.

-And being at the forefront of decision-makers’ minds during crucial moments – whether they’re selecting suppliers or buying something from Sainsbury’s – holds the same importance in B2B markets and consumer-driven industries.
+And being at the forefront of decision-makers’ minds during crucial moments – whether they’re selecting suppliers or buying something from Sainsbury’s – holds the same importance in B2B markets as it does in consumer-driven industries.

 The B2B marketing landscape is evolving